vislearn/multi-matching-optimization/doc/source/pages/quickstart.rst

 **Creating a model on the fly**

 You can also add costs to a model iteratively.
-However, it is necessary to define a limit for the amount linear and quadratic costs for beforehand.
+However, it is necessary to define a limit for the amount of linear and quadratic costs beforehand.

 .. code-block:: python

     import pylibmgm

     # Define graphs
-    graph_0 = pylibmgm.Graph(0, 2)  # Graph with ID 0 and 4 nodes
+    graph_0 = pylibmgm.Graph(0, 4)  # Graph with ID 0 and 4 nodes
     graph_1 = pylibmgm.Graph(1, 3)  # Graph with ID 1 and 3 nodes

     # Create a Graph-Matching model for graph 0 and graph 1.